ajwdewit/pcse/doc/reference_guide.rst

     >>> print(p)
     YAMLCropDataProvider - crop and variety not set: no activate crop parameter set!

-All crops and varieties have been loaded from the YAML file, however no activate crop has been set.
+All crops and varieties have been loaded from the YAML file, however no active crop has been set.
 Therefore, we need to activate a a particular crop and variety:

     >>> p.set_active_crop('wheat', 'Winter_wheat_101')